Follow Us:

 Quick Contact

-Developing a clinical evaluation report in accordance with the EU Medical Device Regulation (MDR) 2017/745, MDCG (Medical Device Coordination Group) guidance documents, and MEDDEV guidance documents is a critical task for medical device manufacturers seeking CE Marking in the European Union.
+Developing a clinical evaluation report in compliance with the EU Medical Device Regulation (MDR) 2017/745, MDCG (Medical Device Coordination Group) guidance documents, and MEDDEV guidance documents is a crucial task for medical device manufacturers pursuing CE Marking in the European Union.

 Clinical evaluation consultants can help you navigate the complex regulatory landscape and ensure that your CER meets all the necessary requirements.
 Our Medical Device CER Consultants have cross-platform expertise and in-depth knowledge of MDR Article 61 and Meddev 2.7/1 Rev.4, so you can start a project right away!